Uploaded image for project: 'Server Deployments and Scale'

 • Our product teams collect and evaluate feedback from a number of different sources.
 To learn more about how we use customer feedback in the planning process, check out our new feature policy.

-Some Customers running Jira in a Docker container and would like to use the --read-only flag provided by Docker but there is no support nor documents provided for this flag as it's not officially supported.
+Some Customers running Jira/Confluence/Crowd in a Docker container and would like to use the --read-only flag provided by Docker but there is no support nor documents provided for this flag as it's not officially supported.

 Benefits